 Herrero was charged with eight counts of aggravated assault on a law enforcement officer with a firearm.
 He was in custody Wednesday.

-Last year, Herrero talked to Patch for a profile.
+Last year, Herrero for a profile.
 He told Patch he had a wife and three children and that he was from Masaryktown.
 He said saving lives and property was his favorite part of the job.